ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 is the possibility to provide very detailed, evocative and context-rich error messages in case of failure.

-As we have already seen, ``described_as`` method permits you to specify a custom message to describe the assertion, its meaning and the expected behaviour on an high level.
-Our custom assertions instead permit creating very detailed error messages, that will include all the detail of the passed parameters and the state of the tracer.
+As we have already seen, the ``described_as`` method allows you to specify a custom message to describe the assertion, its meaning and the expected behaviour at a high level.
+Our custom assertions, on the other hand, allow for very detailed error messages, that will include all the details of the passed parameters and the state of the tracer.

 Let's see a real example of a failed assertion taken from `ska-tmc-mid-integration <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/>`_